em1e/101-for-github-README/README.md

 # GitHub-Profile-101

-This is a list of the most useful things I found was possible while making your github profile, as well as good to know when writing detailed readme.md files in any of your future repositories. **NOTE:** don't forget to Star or Fork if you found this useful useful.
+This is a list of the most useful things I found was possible while making your github profile, as well as good to know when writing detailed readme.md files in any of your future repositories. **NOTE:** don't forget to Star or Fork if you found this rep useful.

 ## Icons & Badges
 <div align="center">